Rover 400 / 45: R30

 During the end of the 1990s, replacements for the Rover 25 and 45 models were developed by Rover Group under the codename R30.
 Intended for launch in 2003 as the Rover 35 and 55, these would have been based on an all new platform.
 At launch, these would have used K-series engines, but new Valvetronic engines were anticipated to be introduced by 2006.
 The R30 Project was cancelled, when BMW divested its ownership of Rover Group in March 2000.

-It is possible that some of the development work may eventually have benefited the BMW 1 Series.
+It is possible that some of the development work may eventually have benefited the First Gen. BMW 1 Series (E8X).

 RD/X60

 Following the termination of the R30 Project, from 2001, MG Rover planned to replace the 45 with a model range based on the Rover 75 platform.
 Collectively referred to as the RD/X60 project (sometimes also written RDX60), the range was intended to comprise the following variants: